zenyui/celery-flask-factory/README.md

 Per the recommendations of Celery documentation, this Flask/Celery app was tested with RabbitMQ as the message broker and Redis as the results backend, although (in theory) it should accept any [supported](http://docs.celeryproject.org/en/latest/getting-started/brokers/index.html#broker-overview) broker/backend.

+This sample runs both as Docker containers, but feel free to run locally or in the cloud if it is more convenient for your use case - just make sure you modify your URL's in the configuration file accordingly.

 ### Configuration

 This Flask server accepts configuration in a YAML/JSON file, which by default is located in `./secrets/api-config.yaml` (an excluded path in the `.gitignore`).
 This path can be manually overwritten by setting the environment variable `FLASK_CONFIG`.